-- a) a modification of the purpose of Nestlé; - b) the creation of shares with increased voting powers; - c) restrictions on the transfer of registered shares and the change or removal of such restrictions; - d) an authorized or conditional increase in share capital; - e) an increase in share capital through the conversion of capital surplus, through a contribution in kind or for the purpose of an acquisition of assets, or a grant of special benefits upon a capital increase; - f) the restriction or withdrawal of the right to subscribe; - g) a change of the registered offices of Nestlé; - h) the dissolution of Nestlé; - restrictions on the exercise of voting rights and the change or removal of such restrictions;

-- j) the limitation on registration (art.
+- a) a modification of the purpose of Nestlé; - b) the creation of shares with increased voting powers; - c) restrictions on the transfer of registered shares and the change or removal of such restrictions; - d) the introduction of a conditional share capital or the introduction of a capital range; - e) an increase in share capital through the conversion of capital surplus, through a contribution in kind or by set-off against a claim, or a grant of special benefits upon a capital increase; - f) the restriction or withdrawal of the right to subscribe; - g) a change of the registered offices of Nestlé; - h) the dissolution of Nestlé; - i) restrictions on the exercise of voting rights and the change or removal of such restrictions; - j) the limitation on registration (art.
 5 par.
 4 to 7) and the limitation on voting rights (art.
 11 par.
-2, 3 and 4) and the change or removal of such limitations; - k) the change of the corporate name of Nestlé; and - I) other matters as provided by statutory law.
+2, 3 and 4) and the change or removal of such limitations; - k) the change of the corporate name of Nestlé; - I) the combination of shares - m) the delisting of Nestlé's shares; and - n) other matters as provided by statutory law.